-Benefits community organizations by providing the expertise of Selkirk students to help inform and advance strategic goals
+Benefit community organizations by providing the expertise of Selkirk College students to help inform and advance strategic goals

-Brings real benefits to the region while enriching Selkirk students’ educational and professional development experiences
+Bring real benefits to the region while enriching Selkirk College students’ educational and professional development experiences

 Eligible applicants include students and community-based groups or organizations involved in initiatives that build community capacity.
 Submissions from community organizations do not need to have a student identified.
 Submissions from students do need to have a sponsoring community organization identified.
-In the case of successful proposals from community organizations, Selkirk College will assist in the selection of the student.
+In the case of successful proposals from community organizations, Selkirk College will assist in the selection of the student as needed.

 The project will be implemented over the summer semester (May to September) or for a period of time that best suits the project outcomes and the student’s study schedule.
 Project funding up to the sum of $10,000 will be provided, inclusive of student salary for up to four months plus eligible administrative and travel expenses.
 Funding does not cover wages for supervisory staff, benefits or office space costs.
-Research advisory and mentorship support for the selected proposal will be provided by Selkirk College's Regional Innovation Chair.
+Research advisory and mentorship support for the selected proposal will be provided by Selkirk College's Columbia Basin Rural Development Institute (RDI).
 The community organization is responsible to provide daily supervisory support.

 Projects should address a need for applied research that could be used to support initiatives intended to create positive rural development outcomes at the local, sub regional or regional scale.
 The scope could include a review of literature and reports, data collection from available sources or data gathering though surveys or other means, improving access to information, public education, and/or the piloting of new projects based on best practices.